rainydayjules/VisitingTales/Documentation/Diane.md

 <details>
 <summary>Details</summary>
 <par>
 Diane and Lewis are talking in front of the museum, with Lewis proudly talking about his town management.
 Then the player exits the museum and them.
 Lewis introduces the player.
-Diane asks if the player visits the museum often and reacts accordingly.
+Diane asks if the player visits the museum often.
 </par>
 </details>